Julian Bond at the Georgia State Legislature,

 .
 He would return one decade later to complete a degree in English.

 Bond’s activism in Georgia politics grew out of SNCC’s organizing efforts in Atlanta.
-In 1965, Bond was first elected to a one-year term in the Georgia House of Representatives on a platform that included a two-dollar minimum wage, improved urban renewal programs and an end of literacy test for voters.
-However, the Georgia state representatives voted 184-12 not to seat him after he publicly endorsed the SNCC's statement of opposition to U.S. involvement in the Vietnam War.
-In Bond v.
-Floyd
+In 1965, Bond was first elected to a one-year term in the Georgia House of Representatives on a platform that included a two-dollar minimum wage, improved urban renewal programs, and an end of literacy tests for voters.
+However, the Georgia state representatives voted 184-12 not to seat him after he publicly endorsed the SNCC's statement of opposition to U.S. involvement in the Vietnam War

-(385 U.S. 116), the Supreme Court ruled the Georgia House of Representatives was required to seat him.
+(385 U.S. 116), the Supreme Court ruled that the Georgia House of Representatives was required to seat him.
 Ultimately, Bond served four terms in the Georgia House and six terms in the Senate.
 In 1968 he became the first African American nominated for Vice-President by a major political party at the Democratic

 .
 He served as SPLC’s president from 1971 to 1979, and later as board member and President Emeritus.
 He was the president of the Atlanta branch of the National Association for the Advancement of Colored People

-As an educator, Bond has taught at many institutions, he currently holds positions at American University and the University of Virginia
+As an educator, Bond taught at many institutions, and held positions at American University and the University of Virginia

-; while his poems and essays have appeared in a variety of journals and newspapers.
-Bond has also narrated a number of documentaries and hosted America’s Black Forum
+.
+His poems and essays have appeared in a variety of journals and newspapers.
+Bond also narrated a number of documentaries and hosted America’s Black Forum